This post may include affiliate links. We may earn money or products from the companies mentioned in this post.

 - Get as much as you can done in that time, the move on to the next focus or room.

-6. Break down big cleaning chores into smaller ones
+6. Break down big spring cleaning chores into smaller ones

 Sometimes spring cleaning means doing the thing you’ve been putting off for months because it just feels like too big of a chore.